ibm-cloud-docs/virtualization/how-install-xenserver-tools-linux.md

 Follow these steps to install XenServer Tools on your virtual machines that use CentOS, Debian, and RedHat operating systems.

-These steps are specifically for customer-managed XenServers, not {{site.data.keyword.cloud}} provided VSIs.
+These steps are specifically for customer-managed XenServers, not {{site.data.keyword.cloud}} provided virtual server instances.
 {:tip}

 1. Open XenCenter and establish a connection to your XenServer.
 See the example of a new virtual machine that does not have XenServer Tools set up.
 You can see that for **"Virtualization State:"**, the software says, "Tools not installed".